 - ↩︎

 Usually translated “impiety,” but the Greek hosion and its negation anosion are broader.
-“Piety” to us generally means deference, which doesn’t make sense to attribute to the gods, but Euthyphro thinks it is normal to call the gods hosion, so we might try “holiness,” since we speak both of holy gods and holy men.
+“Piety” to us generally means deference (though I’m not familiar with any contemporary unironic use of the term) which doesn’t make sense to attribute to the gods, but Euthyphro uses the gods’ own actions as the standard for hosion, so we might try “holiness,” since we speak both of holy gods and holy men.
 But the connotations of “holiness” don’t match up well with the context of a prosecution.
 “Decency” is at a lower register of formality than “piety” or “holiness” in a way that sounds a bit odd, but it is the best fit as far as its explicit meaning.

 - ↩︎